 "Yes," said Denry.
 "Callear is the man I mean.
-Callear left the district, unfortunately for the district, at the age of nineteen, for Liverpool.
+Callear left the district, unfortunately for the district, at the age of nineteen for Liverpool.
 And it was not till after he left that his astounding abilities were perceived.
-It is n't too much to say that he made the fortune of Liverpool City.
+It isn't too much to say that he made the fortune of Liverpool City.
 And I believe it is the fact that he scored more goals in three seasons than any other player has ever done in the League.
 Then, York County, which was in a tight place last year, bought him from Liverpool for a high price, and, as all the world knows, Callear had his leg broken in the first match he played for his new club.
-That just happened to be the ruin of the York Club, which is now quite suddenly in bankruptcy (which happily we are not) and which is disposing of its players.
-Gentlemen, I say that Callear ought to come back to his native town."
+That just happened to be the ruin of the York Club, which is now quite suddenly in bankruptcy (which happily we are not), and which is disposing of its players.
+Gentlemen, I say that Callear ought to come back to his native town.
+He is fitter than ever he was, and his proper place is in his native town."

-Loud cheers!
+Loud cheers.

-"As captain and centre forward of the club of the Mother of the Five Towns he would be an immense acquisition and attraction, and he would lead us to victory."
+"As captain and centre forward of the club of the Mother of the Five Towns, he would be an immense acquisition and attraction, and he would lead us to victory."

-Renewed cheers!
+Renewed cheers.

-"And how," demanded Councillor Barlow jumping up angrily, "are we to get him back to his precious native town?
+"And how," demanded Councillor Barlow, jumping up angrily, "are we to get him back to his precious native town?
 Councillor Machin admits that he is not an expert on football.
-It will probably be news to him that Aston Villa have offered £700 to York for the transfer of Callear, and Blackburn Rovers have offered £750, and they 're fighting it out between 'em.
+It will probably be news to him that Aston Villa have offered £700 to York for the transfer of Callear, and Blackburn Rovers have offered £750, and they're fighting it out between 'em.
 Any gentleman willing to put down £800 to buy Callear for Bursley?" he sneered.
-"I don't mind telling you that steam-engines and the King himself couldn't get Callear into our Club."
+"I don't mind telling you that steam-engines and the King himself couldn't get Callear into our club."